leanprover/lean4/hott/hott.md

 * a non-cumulative hierarchy of universes, `Type 0`, `Type 1`, ...
 * inductively defined types

+Note that there is no proof-irrelevant or impredicative universe.

 By default, the univalence axiom is declared on initialization.

 See also the [standard library](../library/library.md).